The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 - Increased focus and engagement

-Also, like aquariums, we fabricate custom bird aviaries and provide routine services for cleaning, maintenance, and bird health checks.
+We fabricate our custom bird aviaries in-house and provide routine services for cleaning, maintenance, and bird health checks!

 Disadvantages of Birds as Companions

-Much like aquariums, adding a large aviary to your space may be more pricy than offering temporary animal visitation.
+Much like an aquarium, a large aviary may be more pricy than animal visitation or other similar activities.

 Conclusion